sanskar10100/TaskCheck/README.md

 # TaskCheck
 A minimalistic productivity focused Android App that allows you to create and organize your daily tasks.

-The app uses a Recyclerview to display the list of tasks to the user.
+The app uses a `Recyclerview` to display the list of tasks to the user.
 When the user first opens the app, a snackbar intro is displayed about how to mark a task as completed.
 The rest of the UI is extremely intuitive and can be grasped at the first look.
+SharedPreferences are currently being used to persist the task list on storage (database version currently in development).

 ---